 A word of advice though before you rush out and sign up for just any soft skills course.
 Not all soft skills training was created equally.
 Good training needs to be relevant, relatable, and engaging so that what is learned sticks and results in real behavioral change, thereby, hopefully, ensuring that employees will know exactly how to react even in the most unpredictable and stressful of circumstances.

 Additionally, even if you believe your industry is immune or not affected by PR disasters, it is worth noting that employees with strong soft skills are better at attracting and retaining other talent and holding onto their customers, and maximizing the bottom line.

-If soft skills development is not a priority, an organization may find its brand, reputation and financials taking a significant hit.
+If soft skills training and development is not a priority, an organization may find its brand, reputation and financials taking a significant hit.

 For information about Skillsoft’s industry-leading, state of the art content portfolio for soft skills development in the workplace, please click here.

 Related blog posts: Why soft skills need to be part of your resume